All Episodes

 It's not fair to good people.

-It's not fair for the people that this summer were Rightly outraged over what happened to George Floyd that wanted to peacefully protest to make sure this doesn't happen again.
+It's not fair for the people that this summer were rightly outraged over what happened to George Floyd that wanted to peacefully protest to make sure this doesn't happen again.

-A lot of people that went to the rally on January 6th would never be a part of what would happen by some after.
+A lot of people that went to the rally on January 6th would never be a part of what happened by some after and have condemned it in the strongest terms.

-But now it's it's it's the overreach.
+But now it's the overreach.

 And then, of course, the glaring double standards.

-Talking about what was going on in the summer.
+Just talking about what was going on in the summer.

 Like, wow.

-Anyone ever care to look at the text or hear the president said I know everyone here will soon be marching to the Capitol building to peacefully and patriotically make your voices heard.
+Anyone ever care to look at the text or hear the president said, I know everyone here will soon be marching to the Capitol building to peacefully and patriotically make your voices heard.

 And I'm Carol Markowitz.